marianoviola/nord/README.md

 ### Express

 `Nord` can be also used to exec R scripts at runtime using Express or any another Node web framework.
-It can be an alternative to [Plumber](https://www.rplumber.io/).
+It can be an alternative to [Plumber](https://www.rplumber.io/) in creating REST API using data coming from R scripts:

 ```js
 const express = require("express");